Leadership Studies M.A.

 Exceptions: Applicants from an institution accredited by the Association for Biblical Higher Education, or from other institutions not accredited by a regional association, will be considered on an individual basis.
 If accepted, provisional standing will be applied.
 After completion of 12 units earning a grade of "B" or better in each course, the student may request transferring to regular standing.

 Students in the senior year of their Bachelor’s degree can still apply.
 If admitted, provisional standing is granted while finishing their Bachelor’s degree.

 - A cumulative grade point average (GPA) of 3.0 or higher (on a four-point scale) in all Bachelor’s work.

 Exception: If the GPA is below 3.0, the student's application may still be considered at the discretion of the Admissions Committee.
 If accepted, provisional status will be granted, requiring students to complete the first 12 units of graduate level courses with grades of "B" or above before receiving further consideration for regular standing in the GPR.

-M.A.L.S. students may transfer a maximum of nine (9) units of coursework from an accredited graduate program when the coursework directly applies to their program design.
+M.A.L.S. students may transfer a maximum of 6 units of coursework from an accredited graduate program when the coursework directly applies to their program design.
 Requests for transfer credit are to be submitted to the Registrar no later than the deadline for advancement to candidacy.
 Final decisions regarding transfer credit rests with the Registrar upon receipt of the recommendation of the Director.
 No courses with a grade lower than “B” (3.0) will be transferred toward the M.A. degree.
 No transfer credit can be granted for coursework used for a degree awarded by another institution.
-A minimum of 27 units at VU is required of all students in the M.A. degree program, or 30 units if the directed reading exit option is chosen.
+A minimum of 30 units at VU is required of all students in the M.A. degree program.
 All core courses must be taken at VU.